- A chemical process in which a substance reacts with oxygen to give off heat and light is called combustion.

-- It is dangerous to burn coal in a closed room as the carbon monoxide produced can kill persons sleeping in that room.
+- It is dangerous to burn coal in a closed room as the carbon monoxide produced can kill people sleeping in that room.

 - The rise in the average temperature of the earth’s atmosphere due to the release of carbon dioxide on combustion of fuels is termed as global warming.

 - Melting of polar ice-caps or change in the rainfall pattern are the consequences of global warming.

 - Acid rains are caused by emissions of sulphur dioxide and nitrogen oxide, which react with the water molecules in the atmosphere to produce acid.